T-PLAY/streamer-Procedural/README.md

 ## Description
 Minimal example of streamer application using hub service.

-Streamer code using procedural data to share it trough server hub.
+Streamer code using procedural data to share it through server hub.

 Able to check hub install (shared only, static only, UWP, x86, arm64) quickly from CI.